 - you require a support worker/training

-However, if you have been in your job for 6 weeks or more, the employer will have to contribute towards the cost of support.
-The amount that the employer is required to contribute depends on the size of the organisation:
+However, if you have been in your job for 6 weeks or more, your employer will have to contribute towards the cost of support.
+The amount that they are required to contribute depends on the size of the organisation.

 If you think you need help, contact your local Access to Work centre.
 You must contact Access to Work, not your employer.